DataDog/azureservicefabric-dotnet-tracing-sample/README.md

   </Principals>
 ```

-Within the ServiceManifestImport of the service responsible for deploying the tracer to the cluster, give the Setup script SetupAdminUser as the executing user.
+In the `ServiceManifestImport` section of the service responsible for deploying the tracer to the cluster, `SetupAdminUser` as the executing user for the `Setup` script.

 ```
   <ServiceManifestImport>